DylanMeeus/springboot_jwt_blog/_posts/2016-06-08-firebase-authentication-with-firebase-3.0-and-auth0-integration.markdown

 ---

 **TL;DR** Firebase is a real-time platform that allows developers to build serverless web and mobile apps.
 Release of the Firebase 3.0 SDK brings a refined API and additional features to the platform.
-We'll build an app with the new SDK and show how you can integrate Auth0 to handle user authentication.
+We'll build an app with the new SDK, implement Firebase authentication and show how you can integrate Auth0 for additional functionality.

 As the new SDK has not propogated to the official Firebase helper libraries, such as [AngularFire2](https://github.com/angular/angularfire2) or [EmberFire](https://github.com/firebase/emberfire/), our app will be written in plain ol' JavaScript.
 Grab the [Github repo](https://github.com/auth0-blog/fireteller) if you would like to follow along.